 Membership in this association shall be based on qualifications stated herein and in no way shall factors of religion, age, sexual orientation, race, creed, color, national origin, or sex be considered in such qualification.

 Membership shall be for the period of one year commencing June 1 ending May 31.

+When background checks are required by CIF, all members will be required to submit to a background check for membership eligibility.

 Membership Classifications: